littlerobots/cupboard-tools/README.md

 // register a ListFieldConverterFactory that will serialize any List<> to json in the database
 // using Gson
 CupboardFactory.setCupboard(new CupboardBuilder().
-                                registerFieldConverterFactory(new ListFieldConverterFactory(new Gson())).build());
+                                registerFieldConverterFactory(new GsonListFieldConverterFactory(new Gson())).build());
 ```

 You can pass an instance of `Gson` to further tweak how the POJOs in the list are transformed by Gson.
+The `Moshi` version works in a similar way.

-# GsonFieldConverter
+# GsonFieldConverter and MoshiFieldConverter

-Sometimes it's convenient to embed any POJO (including Cupboard entities) if it's used as a field using Gson.
+Sometimes it's convenient to embed any POJO (including Cupboard entities) if it's used as a field using Gson or Moshi.
-In that case `GsonFieldConverter` helps.
+In that case `GsonFieldConverter` and `MoshiFieldConverter` help.

 `GsonFieldConverter` is also registered using `CupboardBuilder`